Impulses

 Time series (audio, vibration, movements)

-• The window size is the size of the raw features that is used for the training
+The Window size field is the amount of raw data from your sample that is used to generate features for model training.

-Below is a sketch to summarize the role of each parameters:
+Below is a sketch to summarize the role of window size and increase.

 Images